Make Aviation More Sustainable by Lightweight Structures and Smart Design

 This can be accomplished by using stronger yet lighter materials.
 Collaborating with Glenn Hibbard, Professor Steeves has begun designing materials that are similar to the scaffolding used on the Statue of Liberty/Eiffel Tower which are 3D printed polymers coated with an ultra-high strength nanocrystalline metal.
 Steeves believes that the advances in 3D printing have enabled engineers to design structures that are incredibly complex and complicated than any undertaking in the history of mankind.

 Another way of improving fuel economy/efficiency is to improve air flow by generating and maximizing lift force during takeout and minimizing drag during cruise flight.
-By having actuators placed strategically along the wing’s surface on an aircraft more wind flow/control can be achieved.
+By having actuators placed strategically along the aircraft wing’s surface on an aircraft more wind flow/control can be achieved.
 And while all of this is theoretical and have played out mostly in simulations, Steeves and Lavoie are confident that with time, they can improve the fuel efficiency by as much as five to ten percent which would translate into either 500 or a billion liters of jet fuel saved every single day.
 Talk about a game-changer.

 Here at ASAP Aerospace, an ASAP Semiconductor owned company, we have millions of Nose to Tail Aircraft structural Parts from most leading manufacturers.
 If you are interested in a quote, please contact our friendly sales staff at sales@asapsemi.com call us at toll free at 1-714-705-4780.